Squids Squid - [Order Teuthida, Suborders Oegopsina and Myopsina]

 Squid is a favored seafood in Italy, Southeast Asia, and other countries with long coastlines, but has never been that popular with Americans.
 Once scarce, it can now be easily found in markets serving Philippine and other Southeast Asian communities.

 Squid contain a sack of black ink which they use to create a screen when escaping from predators.
-In Italy the ink is used to dye pasta black and it is used as a dye in some recipes.
-In the U.S. you can only get this ink by buying fresh squid, but in my experience those sold here contain very little ink.
+In Italy the ink is used to dye pasta black, and it is used in Spain as a dye in some recipes.
+In North America the ink sack is usually removed before marketing, but you can get this ink from emporia selling Spanish food items.

 Varieties